-He’ll have to work hard to win her back, and even harder to avoid an insidious enemy bent on ending everything Light—and Dark—Cadmus loves.
-When danger again comes calling, he and Ellie will have to stay rooted to each other, and to the truth—that love has no boundaries.
+Now I have to win her back, no matter what it takes.
+But there’s an insidious enemy bent on ending everything Light—and Dark—I love.
+Ellie and I will have to stay rooted to each other, and to the truth—that love has no boundaries.
+Or we’ll be over before we’ve even begun.

 Foreia, One week ago